Matt Stover: New York Giants

-Stover was drafted by the New York Giants with the 329th selection (12th round) in the 1990 NFL Draft.
+Stover was drafted by the New York Giants with the 329th selection (12th round) in the 1990 NFL draft.
 He was on the injured reserve list the entire season as the Giants won Super Bowl XXV over the Buffalo Bills.

 Cleveland Browns

-Stover signed with the Cleveland Browns in 1991 and spent five seasons as a Brown.
+Stover signed with the Cleveland Browns in 1991.
+He spent five seasons as a Brown from 1991 to 1995.

+Stover made his NFL debut in Week 1 of the 1991 season against the Dallas Cowboys, converting two extra points and missing one field goal on the day.
+In the 1994 season, Stover led the league in field goal percentage.
+In Week 9 of the 1995 season, Stover connected on all five field goal attempts, including the overtime game-winner, against the Cincinnati Bengals.
+For his game against the Bengals, he won AFC Special Teams Player of the Week.

 Baltimore Ravens

 In 1996, the Browns moved to Baltimore to become the Baltimore Ravens.
 Stover spent the majority of his career as a Raven.
-In 2000, the Ravens failed to score an offensive touchdown in five straight games, in which Stover, who was selected as a Pro Bowler, scored all the team's points.
+In Week 4 of the 1997 season, Stover converted five field goals and three extra points for a career-high 18 points scored in a 36–10 victory over the Tennessee Titans.
+For the month of September in the 1997 season, Stover won Special Teams Player of the Month.
+In the 2000 season, the Ravens failed to score an offensive touchdown in five straight games, in which Stover, who was selected as a Pro Bowler and first team All-Pro, scored all the team's points.
+Stover won AFC Special Teams Player of the Month for November 2000.
+In the 2000 season, Stover led the league in field goal attempts and makes.
 Stover received a Super Bowl ring that year when the Ravens defeated his former team, the New York Giants in Super Bowl XXXV.
+In the 2006 season, Stover won AFC Special Teams Player of the Month for September.
+For the second time in his career, Stover led the league in field goal percentage.

 Stover remained kicking with the Ravens, setting several records and kicking 18 game-winning field goals.
-In January 2009, Stover converted a 43-yard field goal to win against the Tennessee Titans in the AFC Divisional Round.
+In January 2009, Stover converted a 43-yard field goal to win against the Tennessee Titans in the AFC Divisional Round 13–10.
 That was Stover's last field goal as a member of the Ravens.
 The Ravens decided not to re-sign Stover following the 2008 season.

 On November 20, 2011, Stover was inducted into the Ravens Ring of Honor, during a halftime ceremony at M&T Bank Stadium against the Cincinnati Bengals.